Molecular Beam Epitaxy of Al$\mathrm{_{1-x}}$Sc$\mathrm{_{x}}$N Nanowires: Towards Group-III Nitride Piezoelectric Nanogenerators with Enhanced Response: Results and Discussion

-We use x-ray diffraction (XRD) to investigate the phase separation in our samples in more detail.
-Figure\,\ref{fig1}e compares symmetric 2$\mathrm{\theta}$/$\mathrm{\omega}$ scans of the Al$_{0.80}$Sc$_{0.20}$N nanowire ensembles grown at 500 and 1150\,$^\circ{}$C. Besides the peaks at 36.77$^\circ{}$ and 41.69$^\circ{}$, corresponding to the TiN\,111 and Al$_{2}$O$_{3}$\,0006 reflections of the substrate, respectively, the diffractogram of the nanowires grown at 500\,$^\circ{}$C exhibits one single peak at around 35.92$^\circ$ that we attribute to diffraction from Al$_{0.80}$Sc$_{0.20}$N\,0002.
-The lower diffraction angle compared to bulk AlN\,0002 \cite{nilsson_j.phys.appl.phys._2016} evidences the incorporation of Sc that substitutes Al atoms in the wurtzite lattice.
-This substitution causes an increase in $c$-lattice constant as a function of Sc content for $0\leq x \leq 0.2$, as observed in previous theoretical and experimental reports on \AlScN thin films \cite{ambacher_j.appl.phys._2021, urban_phys.rev.b_2021}.
 The nanowire ensemble grown at 1150\,$^\circ{}$C, on the other hand, exhibits two peaks apart from those of the substrate.
-The peak at 36.02$^\circ$ perfectly coincides with the position of bulk AlN\,0002 and has a lower intensity than the \AlScN reflection of the ensemble grown at 500\,$^\circ{}$C. The broad peak at 39.48$^\circ$ is close to the position of bulk rock-salt ScN\,002,\cite{niewa_chem.mater._2004} clearly evidencing a separation of \AlScN into wurtzite AlN and nanocrystalline rock-salt ScN at high growth temperatures.
+The peak at 36.02$^\circ$ coincides with the position of bulk AlN\,0002 and has a lower intensity than the \AlScN reflection of the ensemble grown at 500\,$^\circ{}$C. The broad peak at 39.48$^\circ$ is close to the position of bulk rock-salt ScN\,002,\cite{niewa_chem.mater._2004} clearly evidencing a separation of \AlScN into wurtzite AlN and nanocrystalline rock-salt ScN at high growth temperatures.
 We attribute the deviation of the ScN\,002 reflection towards lower angles compared to bulk ScN to the presence of strain at the AlN/ScN interface, resulting from the lattice mismatch between the two materials and/or a mismatch in their thermal expansion coefficients.
 Note that the incorporation of Al into the rock-salt ScN phase would lead to peak shifts towards higher angles and can thus be excluded \cite{satoh_j.appl.phys._2022}.
 Importantly, an epitaxial out-of-plane orientation-relationship between the wurtzite and rock-salt phases is found (cf. Figure\,\ref{fig1}e), where AlN[0001]\,$\parallel$\,ScN[001].
-This orientation-relationship has been already observed between GaN and ScN during the growth of GaN/ScN core/shell nanowires \cite{john_nanolett._2024}, as well as during the thermal decomposition of \AlScN thin films \cite{hoglund_phys.rev.b_2010}.
-In both cases, the [10\={1}0] direction of the respective group-III nitride aligns with the [110] direction of ScN.
-By analogy, we propose that the full epitaxial orientation-relationship in our case is AlN[0001](10\={1}0)\,$\parallel$\,ScN[001](110), consistent with the phase separation mechanisms observed in these previous works.
-The branches, growing at an angle of (53 $\pm$ 5)$^\circ$ with respect to the nanowire axis, could then be the result of nucleation on the \{111\}-facets of rock-salt ScN, where an angle of $\approx$55$^\circ$ is expected \cite{john_nanolett._2024}.